Sweet Southern Comfort: Music video

 The music video was directed by Eric Welch.
 It was released November 8, 2003.
 Filmed entirely in sepia tone, it begins and ends with Jewell on the phone with presumably his wife, telling her that he misses her while on the road and can't wait to come home.
 As the song plays, Jewell is seen performing outside a barn, while various depictions of a simpler time in the Southern US are shown.
 It was filmed in San Antonio, TX (which is one of the places mentioned in the song).

 Chart positions

 "Sweet Southern Comfort" debuted at number 47 on the U.S. Billboard Hot Country Singles & Tracks for the week of November 1, 2003.

 Year-end charts

+Arkansas version

+Jewell released a remix version with changed lyrics in the third chorus adding “Woo Pig Sooie sure gets to me.
+Go Hogs Go!” in reference to the Arkansas Razorbacks.
+The lyrics replaced “Sleepy sweet home Alabama, Roll Tide Roll” which still remains in the first chorus of the released “Arkansas Version”.

+20th anniversary version

+In 2023, Jewell released a remix version which featured guest vocals from Clint Black, The Bellamy Brothers, and Marty Raybon for the song's 20th anniversary.